pmichali/lazyjack/README.md

 ## Prerequisites
 The following needs to be done, prior to using this tool:
 * One or more bare-metal systems running Linux (tested with Ubuntu 16.04), each with:
-  * Two interfaces, one for access to box, one for management network for cluster
+  * Two interfaces, one for access to box, one for management network for cluster.
-  * Make sure management interface doesn't have a conflicting IPv6 address
+  * Make sure management interface doesn't have a conflicting IPv6 address.
-  * Internet access via IPv4 on the node being used for DNS64/NAT64
+  * Internet access via IPv4 on the node being used for DNS64/NAT64.
   * Docker (17.03.2) installed.
   * Version 1.9+ of kubeadm, kubectl (on master), and kubelet.
   * Go 1.9+ installed on the system and environment set up.
   * CNI 0.7.1+ installed.
   * openssl installed on system (I used 1.0.2g).
+  * (optional) Internet access via IPv6 for direct IPv6 access to external sites.
+    * IPv6 enabled on node.
+    * IPv6 address on main interface with Internet connectivity.
+    * Default route for IPv6 traffic using main interface.
+    * Setting sysctl accept_ra=2 on main I/F (e.g. `net.ipv6.conf.eth0.accept_ra = 2`)
 * Install Lazyjack on each system (see below)